Jan Ivarsson Award

-The award has a value of up to €1,000, and it also includes a lifetime membership in ESIST.
-Nominations for the Jan Ivarsson award must be sent to the President of ESIST, Jan Pedersen.
+The award has a value of up to €1,000, and it also includes lifetime membership of ESIST.
+Nominations for the Jan Ivarsson award must be sent to the President of ESIST, Elena Di Giovanni.
 The Executive Board will assess all nominations received and make the final decision.

 The laureate of 2012 Jan Ivarsson Award was Mary Carroll, who received the award for her life-long achievements in the field of subtitling, as well as for bringing together the professional world of AVT and academia.

 In 2014, Jorge Díaz Cintas received the Award for his tireless work promoting audiovisual translation in general and for his excellent and inspiring research on subtitling in particular.